-a global 96.89% of memory allocation.
+Here KILLed jobs dominate even more the distribution of resources, reaching a global 97.21% of CPU allocation and a global 96.89% of memory allocation.
 Even in allocations, the KILL lead is followed by (in order) EVICTed, FAILed and FINISHed jobs, with respective CPU allocation figures of 2.73%, 0.06% and 0.0012% and memory allocation figures of 3.04%, 0.06% and 0.012%.

-Behaviour across clusters (as evinced in Figure 14) in terms of requested resources is pretty homogeneous, with the exception of cluster A having a relatively high 2.85% CPU and 3.42% memory resource requests from EVICTed tasks and cluster E having a noteworthy 1.67% CPU and 1.31% memory resource resquests from FINISHed tasks.
+Behaviour across clusters (as evinced in figure 13) in terms of requested resources is pretty homogeneous, with the exception of cluster A having a relatively high 2.85% CPU and 3.42% memory resource requests from EVICTed tasks and cluster E having a noteworthy 1.67% CPU and 1.31% memory resource resquests from FINISHed tasks.